LiangWenshuo1118/doc/example-of-param.md

 # Example-of-param.json

 We have provided different examples of param.json in dpgen/examples/run/.
 In this section, we give a description of the param.json, taking dpgen/examples/run/dp2.x-lammps-vasp/param_CH4_deepmd-kit-2.0.1.json as an example.
 This is a param.json for a gas-phase methane molecule.
-Here, DeePMD-kit (v2.x), LAMMPS and VASP codes are used for training, exploration and labelling respectively.
+Here, DeePMD-kit (v2.x), LAMMPS, and VASP codes are used for training, exploration, and labelling, respectively.

 ## basics